vcsoc/eagle-missing-items/tnc.md

 ## Acceptance

 By using the Plugin, you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.

+## Contact

+For any questions/suggestions, you can drop me an email to vceng@outlook.com